 The Fund appointed three new specialist managers in April 2007, with a UK Equity, Global Equity and UK Corporate Bond mandate.
-The allocation to the various asset classes as at the end of 2010/11 is as outlined below:
+The allocation to the various asset classes as at the end of 2011/12 is as outlined below:

-The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2010, and the end of the current financial year, March 2011.
-As can be seen from the chart, there has been a significant rise in equity weightings with a commensurate increase in bond weightings, reflecting the relative impact of the recent climb in equity markets.
+The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2011, and the end of the current financial year, March 2012.
+As can be seen from the chart, there has been little change in the weightings of asset classes during the year.